The Roseto Effect: What a Pennsylvania Town Taught Us About Community and Heart Disease

 The Korean Medicine Framework for Social Health

-The seven emotions in Korean medicine — joy, anger, worry, pensiveness, sadness, fear, and fright — are understood as direct physiological regulators.
-Each emotion, when excessive or chronic, affects a specific organ system: chronic worry impairs the Spleen, chronic sadness depletes the Lung, chronic fear damages the Kidney.
-Emotional wellbeing is not a consequence of physical health — it is a primary determinant of it.
+The seven emotions in Korean medicine (七情) — joy, anger, worry, pensiveness, sadness, fear, and fright — are understood as direct physiological regulators.
+Each emotion, when excessive or chronic, is associated with a specific organ system: chronic worry with the Spleen, chronic sadness with the Lung, chronic fear with the Kidney.
+Emotional wellbeing, in this view, is not merely a consequence of physical health — it is a primary determinant of it.

 The Clinical Implication

 When I see a patient with cardiovascular risk factors — hypertension, dyslipidemia, insulin resistance — I ask about diet, exercise, and sleep.
 I also ask about social connection, occupational satisfaction, the quality of their close relationships, and whether they have a sense of belonging to something larger than themselves.
 These are not supplementary questions.
-They are primary risk factor assessments.
+They are part of a complete risk assessment.

 A patient who eats a perfect diet but is socially isolated, chronically anxious, and without meaningful community is not optimally protected against cardiovascular disease.
-The Roseto Effect, repeated across decades of social epidemiology, tells us clearly that the social and emotional dimensions of health are not decorative — they are constitutive.
-And clinicians who ignore them are leaving significant protective potential on the table.
+The Roseto Effect, echoed across decades of social epidemiology, tells us clearly that the social and emotional dimensions of health are not decorative — they are constitutive.
+Clinicians who ignore them are leaving significant protective potential on the table.
+(None of this, of course, replaces conventional management of established cardiovascular risk factors — it sits alongside it.)

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.